MrRobo24/shrink/README.md

 - **Method**: `POST`
 - **Description**: Shortens a given long URL and returns a unique short URL.
 - **Input**:
-  - `long_url` (string): The long URL to be shortened.
+  - `long_url` (string, example: www.google.com): The long URL to be shortened.
 This is passed as a path parameter.
 - **Output**:
   - A JSON object containing the unique short URL.